 Except for one thing: my dad disappeared.
 Vanished.
 Even the IRS couldn’t find him.
 No doubt my mom was distraught, but she held strong.
 She’d quit working after getting married —as many women did then— so not only did she have to find a way to support the two of us, she also had to navigate the crazy bureaucracy of federal & state aid… plus pay tons of credit card debt left by my dad.
 All with no child support.
 What happened to my father?
 He’d fallen in love with another woman & abandoned us.
 I only found that out around 2002.
 Although my mom stepped up to the challenge, she never fully recovered from what my father had done.

 Over time, she lost touch with most of her friends.
 She never dated again.
 She left all community programs.
 She argued more & more with her sister.
 Her work relations grew strained.
 I tried suggesting small ways to improve her life but was often met with negativity.
 While I’m not surprised at the effect my dad’s abrupt departure had on her life, I can’t understand how she never, ever got back to that happier version of herself I knew as a child.
 Her true self.

 By the time I’d settled in Seattle & found a boyfriend, I knew the time had come to tell my mom I was gay.
 During a Christmas visit to Memphis, I let her know.
 She cried a bit, saying she was happy we were finally talking about it.
 But then we never discussed me being gay again.
-No questions about my childhood, no questions about the present, no talk of the future.
-Throughout the two relationships I had while she was alive, she met my partners & even became close to the mom of one of my exes.
+No questions about my childhood, no talk about the present, no musings about the future.
+Throughout the two relationships I had while she was alive, she met both my partners & even became close to the mom of one of my exes.
 However, there seemed to be some sort of disconnect whenever we talked about anything gay.